rodrigodmpa/ED/README.md

 # ED
-C projects made in the discipline of "Data Struture" at the University of Brasília.
+C projects made in the discipline of "Data Structure" at the University of Brasília.
 Year 2016.